ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In the first case, the sender protects a message using the old keying material.
 However, the recipient receives the message after having received the new keying material, hence not being able to correctly process it.
 A possible way to ameliorate this issue is to preserve the old, recent, keying material for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained keying material as second attempt.
 Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained keying material.
 Therefore, a conservative application policy should not admit the storage of old keying material.

 In the second case, the sender protects a message using the new keying material, but the recipient receives that request before having received the new keying material.
 Therefore, the recipient would not be able to correctly process the request and hence discards it.
 If the recipient receives the new keying material shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
 In any case, the recipient should actively ask the KDC for an updated keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

+## Block-Wise Considerations

+If the block-wise options {{RFC7959}} are used, and the keying material is updated in the middle of a block-wise transfer, the sender of the blocks just changes the keying material to the updated one and continues the transfer.
+As long as both sides get the new keying material, updating the keying material in the middle of a transfer will not cause any issue.
+Otherwise, the sender will have to transmit the message again, when receiving an error message from the recipient.

+Compared to a scenario where the transfer does not use block-wise, depending on how fast the keying material is changed, the nodes might consume a larger amount of the network resending the message from start again and again, which might be problematic.

 # IANA Considerations